Jqual1/blog/_posts/2022/2022-3-29-CGP-World-Map.md

 ![New CGP Map w/Dif Levels](/blog/assets/img/dts/gamedev/cgp_world2.png)

-The different polution levels still need to be altered to look better in this view.
+The different pollution levels still need to be altered to look better in this view.
 I also still need to make the cities look more different in each city level because currently I only have the roofs different colors on some stages.
 As you can see, I added a little civilization on the middle island;
 the plan is to make different variations of the whole world as well.
-These should change depending on the world's polution, and if it gets too high this civiliztion is harmed by ocean levels rising.
+These should change depending on the world's pollution, and if it gets too high this civilization is harmed by ocean levels rising.
 Then, of course, I will need to alter the UI for this new map view.
 I am planning to have a way to focus on each city.